zotiquestgames/loner/en/wip/city_manager.md

-# Urban Planner
+# City Manager

-***Urban Planner*** is a solo tabletop RPG adventure set in the challenging world of city management and urban development.
+***City Manager*** is a solo tabletop RPG adventure set in the challenging world of city management and urban development.

 This minimalist Solo Role Playing Game is designed to simulate the complexities of governing a growing settlement, from a small village to a sprawling metropolis.

 ## Introduction

-*Urban Planner* follows the following design principles:
+*City Manager* follows the following design principles:

 1. **Portable**: to play you will need a few common (six-sided) dice and writing materials.
 Anything else is optional and not essential.
 2. **Rules-Light**: the game relies on a few rules and only one solving mechanic, easy to learn and eventually to memorize.
 3. **Tag-based**: your city, districts, and situations are defined only by qualitative descriptors and no quantitative characteristics.

-With a focus on quick resolutions, **Urban Planner** throws you headfirst into the heart of municipal governance.
+With a focus on quick resolutions, **City Manager** throws you headfirst into the heart of municipal governance.
 Your city will be defined by thematic tags, like *"Industrial Hub"*, *"Tourist Destination"*, or *"Crime-Ridden"*.

 ### What is a Role Playing Game (RPG)?
 A role-playing game (RPG) is a type of game in which players assume the roles of fictional characters and act out their actions and decisions within a narrative or imaginary setting.
 The outcome of these actions and decisions is often determined by a set of rules and game mechanics, such as dice rolls or statistical attributes of the characters.
 Players may also collaborate to create a shared story or narrative through their characters' actions and interactions.